GiorgiAladashvili/Midterm/README.md

 Persistent storage using a .txt file

-Object-oriented principles used:

-Classes (User, ATM)

-Encapsulation

-Separation of concerns

 File handling for saving user data

-This task demonstrates OOP and data persistence techniques.

 🎓 3.
 Student Management System

 A console program to manage student information with features:

 Add new students

-Auto-generated roll numbers (starting from 1, increment automatically)

 View all students